 Alzheimer’s disease is one of the biggest concerns seniors face as they get older.
 However, there are many lifestyle changes your senior loved one can make to reduce the risk of developing this disease.
-The trusted Lemon Grove home care experts at Coast Care Partners have put together a list of a few brain-healthy choices your loved one can make to stave off Alzheimer’s.
+The trusted San Diego home care experts at Coast Care Partners have put together a list of a few brain-healthy choices your loved one can make to stave off Alzheimer’s.

 Follow a Healthy Diet

 Your loved one should cut down on eating sugary foods and foods with trans fats because they cause inflammation and produce free radicals that cause significant damage to the brain.
 Limiting the amount of processed food your loved one eats could reduce his or her risk of cognitive impairment.
 Eating foods with omega-3 fatty acids can protect the body from free radicals and help your loved one maintain a healthy weight.

 Here are some of the healthy foods that should be included in your loved one’s diet:

 - Whole grains

 Having strong social support is a great way for your loved one to stay mentally active.
 Being alone can lead to depression, stress, and anxiety.
 If your loved one experiences these feelings, his or her body could go through a variety of changes, including clogged arteries due to too much production of the stress hormone cortisol.
 As a result, oxygen and blood will not flow through the body properly, preventing the brain from functioning, which could have a negative impact on your loved one’s short and long-term memory and thinking skills.
 However, staying social increases your loved one’s chances of preventing depression and stress while reducing the risk of Alzheimer’s.